 The first question almost every guest asks me about Rwanda is the same.
 How much does the gorilla permit actually cost in 2026, and what does the rest of the trip add to that number?
 It is a fair question and it deserves a clear answer.
 I have spent years sending guests to Volcanoes National Park, and the gap between what websites quote and what a Rwanda gorilla trip actually costs once you account for the road, the permits, and the lodges can mislead even careful planners.
 In this guide I walk through what the trek really costs in 2026, how to qualify for the only meaningful discount, and what the full investment looks like when every line is built honestly.

-In broad terms, the Rwanda gorilla permit in 2026 sits at USD 1,500 per person per trek for international non-residents, set by the Rwanda Development Board.
-That is one line item, paid once, for one hour with the gorillas.
-A full Rwanda gorilla trip with lodging, transport, guiding, and the usual additions typically lands well above the permit itself by the time the lodge tier and the extras are honestly accounted for.
+The permit above is one line item, paid once, for one hour with the gorillas.
+The cost of gorilla trekking in Rwanda is shaped overwhelmingly by that permit and by where you choose to sleep, and a full Rwanda gorilla trip with lodging, transport, guiding, and the usual additions typically lands well above the permit itself by the time the lodge tier and the extras are honestly accounted for.

 a young mountain gorilla feeding in the forest of Volcanoes National Park